 The advantages of a hot wallet

-Hot wallets are always in some way connected to the Internet, thus they’re more likely to be exposed to the funds’ theft.
-But there are also important advantages of hot wallets impossible to overlook.
-They allow software developers adoption to their own applications.
-It enables withdrawing cryptocurrencies easily with no need for third-party users like exchange support to access the private key.
-Crypto Agent application, developed by Match-Trade Technologies is an integrated crypto exchange wallet for Coinmatch platform.
-It prevents hackers’ attacks using its custom protection methods like different confirmation procedures for higher withdrawals and two-step login.
-But that’s not the only thing that makes hot wallets get closer to the security level of cold storage.
-Whole blockchain technology was created around the idea of decentralization and what fits better than multisig?
-When the whole point of it is to dissipate trust by requiring two or even three keys to access the funds to make it nearly impossible for hackers to steal them.
+There are custom protection methods on the market to keep the funds secure.
+They include different confirmation procedures for higher withdrawals and two-step login.
+But that’s not the only thing that makes hot wallets closer to the security level of cold storage.
+The whole blockchain technology was created around the idea of decentralisation, and what fits better than multisig?
+The whole point is to dissipate trust by requiring two or even three keys to access the funds.
+In other words, this makes it nearly impossible for hackers to steal funds.

 What kind of wallet is an exchange itself?

-An exchange is a specific type of hot wallet where clients do not possess the private key.
-Meaning that they completely entrust the funds to the exchange operator and have no influence on whatever happens to their cryptocurrency funds.
-However, each customer can create a so-called warm wallet on his mobile phone or desktop if they want to use the benefits the private key gives like receiving after-fork coins or managing ICO tokens, to name just a few.
+An exchange is a specific type of hot wallet where clients do not possess a private key.
+They completely entrust the funds to the exchange operator and have no influence on whatever happens to them.
+However, each customer can create a so-called warm wallet on his mobile phone or desktop if they want to use the benefits the private key provides.
+Receiving after-fork coins or managing ICO tokens, to name just a few.

 How to manage hot/cold wallets?